 What word best describes your bathroom?
 If it’s somewhere in the vicinity of “small”, “tiny”, or “minuscule”, then you may feel very limited in your renovation options.

-In fact, there is a lot you can do to make your small bathroom feel bigger.
+In fact, there are many ways to remodel your bathroom to make it feel bigger.
 Read on for 16 of our favorite tips.

 1. Pocket Doors